Start9Labs/documentation/site/source/support/faq/faq-general.rst

 What are EmbassyOS Services?
 ----------------------------
 A Service can be any piece of software added to the Marketplace.
+Unlike "apps," services are (usually) "server-side" software, meaning they are intended to run 24/7/365 and listen for requests from your clients (apps).
 All services are "self-hosted," meaning that you are in complete control of your data.
 This means you can run your own "cloud!"
 Learn more about managing services :ref:`here <managing-services>` and see our currently `Available Services <https://marketplace.start9.com/>`_.

 Does the Embassy ship worldwide?
 --------------------------------
 No.  We ship everywhere that DHL ships, with the unfortunate exception of Europe, where the VAT and Customs are so ridiculous that they cost as much as Embassy itself or more.
 Please consider buying your hardware locally, and purchasing EmbassyOS as a download from us instead.
+Please see the :ref:`DIY<diy>` page for details.

 Does the Embassy have international electrical plugs?
 -----------------------------------------------------